 In the fall of 2022, Thames and Hudson released the second volume of Ballenesque Roger Ballen: A Retrospective in paperback.

-Roger Ballen will be one of the artists representing South Africa at the Venice Biennale Arte 2022 in Italy.
+Roger Ballen was one of the artists representing South Africa at the Venice Biennale Arte 2022 in Italy.